rhaetor/camel/test-infra/camel-test-infra-core/README.md

 ## Converting projects that manage the CamelContext directly

-This section describe how to convert projects that create and manage a `CamelContext` directly (i.e.; not relying on `CamelTestSupport`).
+This section describe how to convert projects that create and manage a `CamelContext` directly (that is, not relying on `CamelTestSupport`).

 1. Add the dependency that brings the CamelContext JUnit 5 extension